openhab/openhab-google-assistant/docs/USAGE.md

 Thermostat requires a group of items to be properly configured to be used with Google Assistant.
 The default temperature unit is Celsius.
 To change the temperature unit to Fahrenheit, add the config option `useFahrenheit=true` to the thermostat group.
 To set the temperature range your thermostat supports, add the config option `thermostatTemperatureRange="10,30"` to the thermostat group.
+Those values always have to be provided in Celsius!
 If your thermostat supports a range for the setpoint you can use both `thermostatTemperatureSetpointLow` and `thermostatTemperatureSetpointHigh` instead of the single `thermostatTemperatureSetpoint` item.

 If your thermostat does not have a mode, you should create one and manually assign a value (e.g. heat, cool, on, etc.) to have proper functionality.